When was the last time you stopped and truly smelt the roses?

 A friend back in London had donated some money to feed sweets to orphans, and so I ended up in this orphanage in Pondicherry within a Catholic-run hospital.

 We took large Indian sweets called ladoo and were taken by the sister in charge to visit six orphan kids who were watching TV on what seemed like a massive sofa.

 They instantly jumped up and gave us their rapt attention.
 The sister who accompanied us simply handed over the ladoo whilst in my western naivety, I searched around for bowls and spoons!

 I almost felt foolish as the kids looked at us with grateful eyes.
 I was convinced that they were mocking me and my western garb.
 I was wearing far too many clothes for the steamy weather and I probably looked quite strange to them in my western trainers and sunhat.

 Soon the ladoos were gone and the sister explained how two of the kids were brother and sister, and how they had been found abandoned outside the hospital main entrance a couple of years before.
-Instinctively, I picked up the little girl and placed her on a chair and began playing with her.
+Instinctively, I picked up the little girl, placed her on a chair and tried to make conversation with her.
 She gurgled and her mischievous eyes seemed to twinkle with delight.